Barriuso/b64_windows/README.md

 # Base64 as Windows

-Encoded file as Windows likes.
+Encoded file as Windows likes Base64(UTF-16LE).
 This is designed to encode code or command and then be executed.
 ````
 $ python b64_windows.py whoami
 powershell -enc dwBoAG8AYQBtAGkA